 8.1 Adequate Assurances.
-The failure by a Party to provide adequate assurance of its ability to perform all of its outstanding obligations to the other Party (“Requesting Party”) under this Agreement, any Transaction or otherwise within a period not to exceed three (3) Business days of a demand therefor when the Requesting Party has reasonable grounds for insecurity shall constitute an Event of Default under Article Four and the Requesting Party shall be entitled to the remedies set forth in Article Four of this Agreement.
+The failure by a Party to provide adequate assurance of its ability to perform all of its outstanding obligations to the other Party (“Requesting Party”) under this Agreement, any Transaction or otherwise within a period not to exceed three (3) Business Days of a demand therefor when the Requesting Party has reasonable grounds for insecurity shall constitute an Event of Default under Article Five and the Requesting Party shall be entitled to the remedies set forth in Article Five of this Agreement.

 ARTICLE NINE: